 Each slot has an automatically assigned character and a label.
 You can edit the label in the device manager.

 The clip identifier can be used to uniquely identify shots in the look library.
-A common clip identifier format consists of a camera character, reel number, and clip number (e.g. A003C012).
+It can be considered as the default name for an entry in the shot library, and acts a the default name for exported looks, CDLs, stills etc. A common clip identifier format consists of a camera character, reel number, and clip number (e.g. A003C012).

 There are different ways keeping the clip identifier updated, so that each created shot gets a meaningful and unique clip identifier: